guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 }
 ```

 The symbols are initialized from the characters of the input text (see algorithm 1, line _21_).
 We will create a method `from_text` that populates the initial `SymbolArray` from a string slice.
-Note that we look up character byte indices so that we handle characters that span over multiple UTF-8 bytes correctly.
+Note that we look up character byte indices so that we can handle characters that span over multiple UTF-8 bytes correctly.

 We also implement a method for finding the best pair to merge (given a tokenizer/merge dictionary) that will return an optional position of the best pair in the `SymbolArray`.
 When this method return `None`, we know that the array can no longer be merged.
-Finally, we implement directly a method to merge a pair of symbols mutating the SymbolArray inplace.
+Finally, we implement directly a method to merge a pair of symbols mutating the `SymbolArray` inplace.
 This method will take the best pair position as an input to directly insert the merged pair and remove the two parents.

 ```rust
 impl SymbolArray {